About Digital Art

 Our faculty draw from many backgrounds to support multidisciplinary digital media creation and are devoted to fostering intellectually driven artists and communicators.

 Beyond the Studio

 Seated at the flagship research university in Louisiana, our program encourages collaborations with faculty in areas from the sciences to the humanities as well as cutting-edge industry creators.
 We support our students in pursuing opportunities throughout the university and the broader community.
-The Arts, Visualization, Advanced Technologies and Research (AVATAR) initiative has established a multidisciplinary research and creative focus on the intersections between the arts, technology, and the computations sciences.
+The Center for Computation & Technology has established a multidisciplinary research and creative focus on the intersections between the arts, technology, and the computations sciences.